-The scientific and technical information related to the Kay Mine Project (the "Kay Mine Project") is supported by the technical report entitled "43-101 Technical Report, Kay Mine Project, Yavapai County, Arizona, USA", dated May 29, 2019, (the "Kay Mine Technical Report") prepared by Highlands Geoscience LLC.
+The scientific and technical information related to the Kay Mine Project (the "Kay Mine Project") is supported by the technical report entitled "43-101 Technical Report, Kay Mine Project, Yavapai County, Arizona, USA", dated June 23, 2021 (effective date May 21, 2021) (the "Kay Mine Technical Report"), prepared by Highlands Geoscience LLC.
 The Qualified Person responsible for the Kay Mine Technical Report is David S. Smith, MS, MBA, CPG, of Highlands Geoscience LLC and a consultant and Vice-President, Exploration for the Company.
-Mr. Smith was independent of the Company at the effective and filing dates of the Kay Mine Technical Report.

-The scientific and technical information related to the Sugarloaf Peak Gold Project ("Sugarloaf Peak Project") is based on the technical report entitled "43-101 Technical Report on the Sugarloaf Peak Gold Project La Paz County, Arizona", dated May 2, 2016 and updated on May 29, 2019, (the "Sugarloaf Peak Technical Report") prepared by Highlands Geoscience LLC.
+The scientific and technical information related to the Sugarloaf Peak Gold Project ("Sugarloaf Peak Project") is based on the technical report entitled "43-101 Technical Report on the Sugarloaf Peak Gold Project La Paz County, Arizona", dated June 16, 2021 (effective date June 4, 2021) (the "Sugarloaf Peak Technical Report"), prepared by Highlands Geoscience LLC.
 The Qualified Person responsible for the Sugarloaf Peak Technical Report is David S. Smith, MS, MBA, CPG, of Highlands Geoscience LLC and Vice-President, Exploration for the Company.
-Mr. Smith was independent of the Company at the effective and filing dates of the Sugarloaf Peak Technical Report.